School-of-Solana/program-ariessa/PROJECT_DESCRIPTION.md

   - Validates lengths (e.g. title <= MAX_TITLE) and stores bump + created_at
 - update_genre(genre)
   - Admin-only.
 Updates the genre field of an existing book (book PDA must be provided)
+- update_image(image)
+  - Admin-only.
+Updates the image URL of an existing book (book PDA must be provided).
+  - Validates length (e.g. image <= MAX_IMAGE) and stores the new image string.
 - close_book()
   - Admin-only.
 Closes the book account and transfers lamports to admin (close = authority in account attrs)